suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/assignment.md

 ### Epic Mode

-- [ ] Start researching and learning about [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+- [ ] Start researching and learning about [CSS Layouts](https://handbook.suncoast.io/lessons/css-layout)
 - [ ] Add a second page to your website and link to it

 ### Additional Resources